mvcds/my-library/algorithms-to-live-by/1 - Optimal Stopping - When to stop looking/2 - The 37% rule.md

-A kinda of [[Algorithm]] to be applied in the [[Optimal Stopping]].

-It has two phases, given a limited amount of time, for instance 30 days

-1. Look: you despretentiously gather [[Data]] for 37% of that [[time]], which in our example would be 11 days
-2. Leap: you grab the best first option than the previous

----
+Statistically during [[Optimal Stopping]], you can stop looking after searching around 37% of the items, hence its name.

-The 37% rule has a symmetrical success rate in of 37% so even when you choose the optimal [[strategy]], you still pretty bad at it
+This "rule" has a symmetrical success rate in of 37% so even when you choose the optimal [[strategy]], you still pretty bad at it but better than doing it at random.

+It's possible to apply it in two dimensions of your search: the amount of things you're searching, or the [[time]] you want to spend on it.

 ---